Pyeongchang 2018: Canada’s Ted-Jan Bloemen wins silver in men’s 5000m speed skating

 - Canada’s new approach to team figure skating event is paying off, as it leads heading into the final day

-- Qualification for the women’s snowboard slopestyle final was cancelled due to strong winds at the Phoenix Snow Park venue.

-- Canadians Max Parrot and Mark McMorris won a silver and bronze in men’s slopestyle while American Redmond Gerard came away with gold.
+- Canadians Max Parrot and Mark McMorris won a silver and bronze in men’s slopestyle while American Redmond Gerard came away with gold

 What to watch today